home-assistant/home-assistant.io/source/_posts/2020-08-05-mobile-apps-new-features.markdown

 We have also been hard at working making improvements in other areas of the app:

-* [Widgets](https://companion.home-assistant.io/docs/core/android-widgets) were enhanced to allow you to select from a list of valid and available services along with the ability to add additional data fields that the service may require.
+* There are now 2 [widgets](https://companion.home-assistant.io/docs/core/android-widgets) that you can set up, with Entity State being the latest addition.
+The Entity State widget will display the state and any attribute of the selected entity.
+It will update once every 30 minutes or when tapped.
+The Service Call widget was also enhanced to allow you to select from a list of valid and available services along with the ability to add additional data fields that the service may require.
 * In App Configuration the Home Network WiFi SSID option now allows the user to select multiple SSIDs.
 * A Cookie Manager was added to our WebView that will allow you to save cookies from sites that you may use in the [webpage card](/lovelace/iframe/).
 * More descriptive SSL error messages were added to help users resolve local issues they may encounter while setting up the app.